rust-lang/rust/text/0000-non-exhaustive.md

 ## Functional record updates

-Functional record updates will operate exactly the same regardless of whether structs are marked as non-exhaustive or not.
-For example, given this struct:
+Functional record updates will operate very similarly to if the struct had an extra, private field.
+Take this example:

 ```
 #[derive(Debug)]